Pohnpei: Demographics

 The population of the state in 2010 was approximately 36,196.
 While the majority of the population consider themselves ethnic Pohnpeians, Pohnpei is more ethnically diverse than any other island in the FSM.
 This is largely due to more than a century of foreign colonial occupation, bringing in Spanish, German, Japanese, Chamorro, Filipino, US, Australian, other western Europeans, and it being home to the capital of the national government, which employs hundreds of people from the other three FSM States (Yap, Chuuk, Kosrae) having distinct ethnic and cultural origins.
 The indigenous makeup also includes the multiple regional ethnicities of the outer islands within Pohnpei State, resulting in a mix of Australasian Pacific Islanders and hence making Pohnpei Island the FSM's melting pot.

 Languages

 The Pohnpeian language (formerly called "Ponapean") and its dialects are the indigenous languages of Pohnpei.
-The Federated States of Micronesia government also uses Pohnpeian as an official language.
+The Federated States of Micronesia government also uses Pohnpeian as a regional language.

+English and Spanish are spoken in the island.